incredibleLeitman/PhysicsGame/README.md

 *Instead of using the built in “bounciness” you can make your own coefficient of restitution, where two objects collide and pass on velocity correctly.
 You can make bouncy balls and bowling balls e.g.*

 Bomb.gd applies the ``collide`` function, defined in Pawn.gd, if they collide with another moving object such as Player or other Bombs for itself and the collided object.
-If they collide with non-moving objects like walls, the instead use a ``bounce`` function to adjust their given velocity.
+If they collide with non-movable objects like walls, the instead use a ``bounce`` function to adjust their given velocity.

 **- Reflection**